mkumar73/beckernick.github.io/_posts/2016-10-5-dynamic-programming-knapsack.markdown

 In the loop, I use `j` to loop through every column in our table (the number of items we can choose from).
 I get the `j-1` item from our weight/value list since we're starting the loop from column index 1 (but I want to start with item 0 -- the first item).

-Okay, what's next.

 ```python
 for i in xrange(1, capacity + 1):
 ```

 Now I'm looping through every row in our table (starting from 1) for each column.
-Similar to the first loop, each row represents a different amount of capacity (row 1 represents capacity = 1, row 2 represents capacity = 2, and so on until the final row which represents the variable `capacity`).
+Similar to the first loop, each row represents a different amount of capacity (row 1 represents capacity = 1, row 2 represents capacity = 2, and so on until the final row which represents the maximum capacity (11 in this case)).
 This is why I padded the table with an extra row and column.

 That's all for the set up.
 How do we actually populate the table?